-Many Cryptocurrencies are just worthless due to no backing of solid assets and even Bitcoin is only speculation and Monkey stories on internet just to lure innocent customers as there has to be real value to each coin and after lot of research and arguments the World Coin committee come to a conclusion that only Gold can be a real value to a cryptocoin, so World Coin is first goldbase digital coin in the world, that’s why we call it WORLD COIN
+Many Cryptocurrencies are just worthless due to no backing of solid assets.
+Bitcoin is only speculation and stories on internet just to lure innocent customers as there has to be real value to each coin and after lot of research and arguments the World Coin committee come to a conclusion that only Gold can be a real value to a cryptocoin, so World Coin is first goldbase digital coin in the world, that’s why we call it WORLD COIN

-World Coin also save you buying worthless codes on the name of crypto currencies, so it gives you real value in gold and you never loose a cent of your money and seeing last 50 years of gold prices, it always rise gradually and considered as safe investment.
+World Coin also save you buying worthless codes on the internet and gives you real value in gold and you never loose a cent of your money .

-In 2017 the price of bitcoin reached parity with gold (by ounce) which grabbed the attention of gold investors around the world.
-With the current crypto mania there has been a surge in interest with the concept of gold-backed cryptocurrencies.
+In 2017 the price of bitcoin reached parity with gold (by the ounce) which grabbed the attention of gold investors around the world.
+With the current crypto mania, there has been a surge in interest in the concept of gold-backed cryptocurrencies.

 The idea of a gold digital currency has always had an appeal for those looking for an alternative payment system.
 Not long after the internet went mainstream E-Gold emerged as first digital currency backed entirely by gold in 1995.

 Other attempts to make a digital gold currency were also made, but this was before the age of Bitcoin and Blockchain technology

 Now with blockchain technology established as a secure accounting method, and with Bitcoin becoming better known to the general public, a new era of gold-backed cryptocurrency is emerging.
 There is a proverbial (and literal) gold rush happening now in the crypto world, and even countries are looking to issue their own Gold-based cryptocurrency.